reservoirpy/reservoirpy/docs/source/user_guide/learning_rules.rst

 be updated without training the model on the whole dataset another time.
 Training and data gathering happen in two separate phases.

-Linear regression is implemented in ReservoirPy through the :py:class:`Ridge` node.
+Linear regression is implemented in ReservoirPy through the :py:class:`~.Ridge` node.
 Ridge node is equiped with a regularized linear regression learning rule, of the form :eq:`ridge`:

 .. math::